anshika451/travlex/README.md

 npm run start
 ```

-user can create there account , book tour , buy tour according to thee choice of locations.
+user can create there account , book tour , buy tour according to there choice of locations.